We want to live in South Africa. We want our children to live here, too. That is only possible if our country is safe for everyone.

 It gained traction.
 BEE3 is now being seriously considered by the Department of Trade, Industry & Competition as a funding mechanism for the national Transformation Fund.

-That early success made us think, maybe there’s more we can contribute.
+That early success made us think, maybe there's more we can contribute.
+We created Kululeko, the Institute for Economic Freedom, to drive ideas like these.

 The name comes from Nkululeko, the Zulu word for freedom.
 We believe economic freedom is the foundation for all freedom.